More on modules

 Proof: Let $m\in M$ generate $M$.
 Consider the map $f: R\to M$ defined by $f(r)=rm$.
 This is a module homomorphism since

-\[f(r_1 r_2)=r_1 r_2 m = r_1 (r_2 m) = r_1 f(r_2c).\]
+\[f(r_1 r_2)=r_1 r_2 m = r_1 (r_2 m) = r_1 f(r_2c).\](Remember that we are thinking of $R$ here as an $R$-module, not a ring.)

 Characterization of cyclic modules cont’d